KauanGalindo/Desafio-JAVA-Accenture-11.2024/README.md

 ### 2. Populator and DTO

-Create an EnrollmentPopulator to convert Student and Course entities into DTOs (StudenDTO, CourseDTO).
+Create an EnrollmentPopulator to convert Student and Course entities into DTOs (StudentDTO, CourseDTO).

 Use DTOs in the Controller to avoid exposing entities directly.